-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 4.4 What fees are payable to obtain settlement?

-There is a fee of £2,389.
+For obtaining indefinite leave to remain, there is a fee of £2,389.
 If one or more dependents are applying then the fee increases by £2,389 per dependent.

 4.5 What is the process for obtaining settlement?
 How long does this typically take?

 The process is the completion of the application form for ILR to remain in Jersey which can be found on Government of Jersey OneGov portal Indefinite leave to remain application - Before you start - one.gov.je.
 The fee is payable at the time of submitting the application.
-The PDF form will need to be printed and submitted to the Immigration Office along with passports.
+The PDF form will need to be printed and submitted to JCIS along with passports.

 Applications will be processed within 3 weeks of receiving the passport.